French Macarons are a fun, colorful, and sweet treat, especially when they are egg-shaped. Download your free template here.

 - Preheat oven to 375°F.

 - Mix your confectioner sugar and almond flour, sift mixture over a bowl twice to remove any large clumps.
 Toss the large clumps after each sifting.

 - In a bowl fitted for a mixer add the eggs and cream of tartar.
 Whisk until soft peaks forms.

 - Reduce mixer down to low and slowly pour in the granulated sugar.
 Turn mixer up to high speed.
 Whisk until you see stiff peaks.*

 - Add in the vanilla extract and whisk until well combined.

-- Let your macaron batter stand for 30 minutes or until the surface is no longer tacky.
-This is the step that will create the "foot" of the macaron.
+- Bang cookie sheet on the counter to release any trapped air bubbles.
+Let stand for 30 minutes or until the surface is no longer tacky.
+This is the step that will give you the "foot" of the macaron.